sahilrc/quickstart-eks-boomi-molecule/README.md

-## Boomi Molecule on EKS on the AWS Cloud—Quick Start
+## Boomi Kubernetes Molecule on the AWS Cloud—Quick Start

 For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://aws-quickstart.github.io/quickstart-eks-boomi-molecule/).